 It is also an inconvenient truth that many students nationally simply failed to return to full time education.
-EBSA is on the rise and the fear is that these students will be locked down forever if they cannot be re-integrated back to school.
+Emotionally Based School Avoidance (EBSA) is on the rise and the fear is that these students will be locked down forever if they cannot be re-integrated back to school.
 For some students then attendance to school remains a very real and daily challenge.

 FSG is committed to the continuous raising of achievement of all our students.
-Regular attendance is critical if our students are to be successful and benefit from the opportunities presented to them.
+Regular attendance is critical if our students are to be successful academically and otherwise, and benefit from the opportunities presented to them.